LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   Prints received values in a popup window and with a nicer formatting than :ref:`Reader`.

-  ..
-Important:: This block hasn't been tested on recent releases !

   No example featuring a Dashboard block is currently distributed.

 - :ref:`Displayer`